Labor Advice and Coworking

 Suppliers can significantly influence the costs and quality of a company's products or services.
 For example:

-2. Customer Bargaining Power
+2. Bargaining Power of Customers

 • Sectors where market information is widely available.

-One way to combat this is to strengthen customer loyalty through unique value propositions and exceptional experiences, something we at Aticco encourage by designing spaces that inspire collaboration and creativity.
+One way to combat this is to strengthen customer loyalty through unique value propositions and exceptional experiences, something that we at Aticco encourage by designing spaces that inspire collaboration and creativity.

 3. Threat of New Competitors